soluna-studios/mail2beyond/README.md

 ### Listeners
 Listeners are individual instances of the Mail2Chat SMTP server.
-Listeners define what address, port and protocol the server will listen for.
+Listeners define what address, port and protocol the server will listen on.
 Commonly, users will configure a listener for SMTP and another for SMTPS.
 Additionally, listeners can be configured to advertise or require the STARTTLS option to upgrade unencrypted connections to encrypted connections.